nschlimm/bashgitclient/README.md

 # supergitclient

-This client automates the stuff required day to day.
+This client automates the GIT stuff required day to day.

 ## Features
 * gentle and intelligent push of changed stuff